Social impact bonds

 Alternative funding for measurable social benefits

-Freshfields is leading the way in innovative finance, developing social impact bonds (SIBs) which are changing how social projects are funded.
+Freshfields is leading the way in innovative finance, developing social impact bonds (SIBs) that are changing how social projects are funded.

 Freshfields aims to harness our specialist skills to bring about systemic, measurable public benefits.
 Since 2011, we have been at the forefront of delivering pro bono advice on new and innovative funding mechanisms, especially ‘payment by results’ schemes.